MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 In this project the root dialog was moved from the **V3EchoBot\\Controllers\\MessagesController.cs** file to a new **V3EchoBot\\Dialogs\\RootDialog.cs** file.

-1. Create a new project from the v3 **Bot Builder Echo Bot** project template.
+1. Create a new project from the v3 **Bot Builder Echo Bot** project template, and set it to use port 3979.

+   1. Open the project's properties.
+   1. Select the **Web** category, and set the **Project Url** to `http://localhost:3979/`.
+   1. Save your changes and close the properties tab.

 1. To the configuration file, add the echo bot's app ID and password.
 Also in app settings, add an `EchoBotAllowedCallers` property and add the simple root bot's app ID to its value.